 Firefox:

 Also, you should see if audio is enabled for the website to access.
 This should be enabled by default.
-Although for some reason, it might not be enabled.
+However, for some reason, it might not be enabled.

 3. Clear Browser Cache and Cookies

-If the page is not at all loading or the page takes infinite time to load, it might be because of old webpage caches and cookies.
+If the page is not loading or takes infinite time to load, it might be because of old webpage caches and cookies.
 So to clear them:

 For Chrome: Press Ctrl+Shift+Del; from the pop-up, select Cache, Cookies, and hit clear.